In the previous post, I talked about persisting domain events into the event store, projecting and reading them, all using MartenDb

 EcommerceDDD.IdentityServer

-When creating a new customer, you must provide an email
+When registering a new customer, the system requires an email

 ASP.NET Core Identity